microsoft/language-server-protocol/protocol.md

 > #### New: <a name="client_unregisterCapability"></a>Unregister Capability

-The `client/unregisterCapability` request is sent from the server to the client to unregister a previously register capability.
+The `client/unregisterCapability` request is sent from the server to the client to unregister a previously registered capability.

 _Request_:
 * method: 'client/unregisterCapability'